-The Board of Directors recommends that shareholders vote FOR the Amendments to the 2000 Plan.
+The Board of Directors Recommends Shareholders Vote FOR the Amendments to the 2000 Plan.

-If the shareholders do not approve the Amendments, the Company may no longer be able to make any awards under the 2000 Plan.
-In 2000, 2001, and 2002 awards for 68,985, 68,985 and 116,775 Common Shares, respectively, were granted to officers and employees of the Company under the terms of the 2000 Plan.
+If the shareholders do not approve the Amendments, the Company will continue to make awards under the 2000 Plan as it was in effect prior to the Amendments, subject to the maximum limitations under the 2000 Plan.
+As of March 27, 2003, 500,000 Common Shares were available for delivery pursuant to awards to be granted under the 2000 Plan.
+In 2000, 2001 and 2002, awards for 68,985, 68,985 and 118,275 Common Shares were granted to officers and employees of the Company under the terms of the 2000 Plan.
 A restricted stock award within the new limits was granted to one senior executive officer, subject to shareholder approval of the Amendments.
-Certain awards made under the 2000 Plan in 2003 are subject to shareholder approval and are described in the "Specific Benefits" section below.
+This grant is described in the "Specific Benefits" section below.

-In addition to the Amendments, the Board has also amended the 2000 Plan to require that any amendment to an outstanding award (other than adjustments made in connection with the occurrence of certain corporate events) that results in the reduction of the exercise or purchase price of the original or prior award shall be subject to prior shareholder approval.
+In addition to the Amendments, the Board has also amended the 2000 Plan to require that any amendment to an outstanding award (other than adjustments made in connection with the occurrence of certain corporate events) that results in the reduction of the exercise or purchase price below the exercise or purchase price of the original or prior award shall be subject to prior shareholder approval.